davidasrocha/capstone-api-grandmother-recipes/README.md

 ## Requirements to run application

-You can run this project [locally](./docs/how-to-run-application-locally.md), using [Docker](./docs/how-to-use-docker-to-application.md) or [Kubernetes](./docs/how-to-use-kubernetes-to-application.md).
-Bellow, there a list of the required resources to run this project.

 * PHP 7.1+
 * MySQL 5.7+
 * Composer 1.8+

 You can find in official web sites of the [PHP](https://www.php.net/downloads.php#v7.1.32), [Composer](https://getcomposer.org/doc/00-intro.md), and [MySQL](https://www.mysql.com), how you can install required resources.

+## How to run the application

+You can run locally, using [Docker](https://www.docker.com/) or [Kubernetes](https://kubernetes.io).

+* locally, directly in the host machine or server ([more details](./docs/how-to-run-application-locally.md))
+* Docker, using continer engine ([more details](./docs/how-to-use-docker-to-application.md))
+* Kubernetes, using a production-grade container orchestration ([more details](./docs/how-to-use-kubernetes-to-application.md))

+You can see more details about [how the pipeline build the containers](./docs/how-to-pipeline-build-containers.md) using Jenkins.

 ## Deployment strategy